 My friend Erik from California was in the audience that evening.
 He thought it was a moving story and encouraged me to try and recapture the audio portion.

-Earlier this week Erik said he had my birthday gift ready, it was up on Vimeo whenever I was ready… I waited til the day of my birthday.
+A year later Erik said he had my birthday gift ready, it was up on Vimeo whenever I was ready… I waited til the day of my birthday.
 We shared a video connection for the premiere.

 I had no idea what I was in for.
 By the time it finished I could barely whisper, “Thank you.”